 Through my ongoing projects, I plan to strengthen my collaboration with other national and international research institutions and hospitals, and to focus on research with high potential for patient benefit.

-Course leader in PhD course "Translational Molecular Brain Imaging in Neurodegenerative Disorders" (Spring 2020 and Spring 2021), Neuroscience Programme, Karolinska Institutet
+Course leader in PhD course "Translational Molecular Brain Imaging in Neurodegenerative Disorders" (Spring 2020, 2021, and 2022), Neuroscience Programme, Karolinska Institutet

 Teaching lectures on PET imaging in neurodegenerative disorders at various courses: